greeksharifa/LBA_platform/dataset/Readme.md

   - `Where was <person1> after <person> was at <place>?`
 - Template #7 SamePlcWhenAct
   - `Were <person1> and <person2> in the same place when <person1> <action>?`
-- Template #9 actWhereObj
+- Template #8 actWhereObj
   - `Did <person> <action> at <place>?`
-- Template #10 emoWhenAct
+- Template #9 emoWhenAct
   - `What was <emotion> when <person> <action>?`
-- Template #11 plcWhenAct
+- Template #10 plcWhenAct
   - `Did <person> <action> was at <place>?`
-- Template #12 relExistsWhile
+- Template #11 relExistsWhile
   - `Is (does) <person> <relationship> <object> while <person> <action>?`
-- Template #13 relExistsBefore
+- Template #12 relExistsBefore
   - `Did <person> <relationship> <object> before <person> <action>?`
-- Template #14 relExistsAfter
+- Template #13 relExistsAfter
   - `Did <person> <relationship> <object> after <person> <action>?`
-- Template #15 actUsingObj
+- Template #14 actUsingObj
   - `What did <person> do first using <object>?`
-- Template #16 placeWheremeet
+- Template #15 placeWheremeet
   - `Did <person> do first using <object>?`
   - `Where <place> did <person> and <person> meet?`
-- Template #17 relatedObjWhileAct
+- Template #16 relatedObjWhileAct
   - `What is <object> interacted with <person>  when <person> <action>?`
-- Template #18 whoExistsBefore
+- Template #17 whoExistsBefore
   - `Who(<anyone>) are with in there  with <person> before <person> <action>?`
-- Template #19 whoFeelingEmoWhenAct
+- Template #18 whoFeelingEmoWhenAct
   - `Who(<anyone>) was feeling <emotion> when <person> <action>?`
-- Template #20 actLengthLongerCompare
+- Template #19 actLengthLongerCompare
   - `Was the <person> <action1> or <action2> for longer?`
-- Template #21 actLengthShorterCompare
+- Template #20 actLengthShorterCompare
   - `Was the person <action>or <action>for less time?`
-- Template #22 objTime
+- Template #21 objTime
   - `Did the <person> contact a <object> before <action>?`
   - `<object> : related object in person annotation`

 ###